eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityTriggeredEvent.md

-# EiffelActivityQueuedEvent
+# EiffelActivityTriggeredEvent
-The EiffelActivityQueuedEvent declares that a certain activity - typically a build, test or analysis activity - has been queued for execution.
-This implies that it has been triggered by some factor, and the event serves the dual purpose of identifying this triggering factor.
+The EiffelActivityTriggeredEvent declares that a certain activity - typically a build, test or analysis activity - has been triggered by some factor.
+Note that this is crucially different from the activity execution having _started_ (as declared by [EiffelActivityStartedEvent](./EiffelActivityStartedEvent.md)).

-Many systems to not employ any queuing mechanism: an activity is simply started straight away when its triggering criteria are fulfilled.
-For coherence and consistency, the EiffelActivityQueuedEvent shall still be used: simply send the subsequent [EiffelActivityStartedEvent](./EiffelActivityStartedEvent.md) immediately after.
+In a situation where execution follows immediately upon triggering these two events should be sent together.
+Where that is not the case (e.g. due to queuing) the time delta between EiffelActivityTriggeredEvent and EiffelActivityStartedEvent constitutes the queue time.

 ## Data Members
 ### data.name